DJBarnes/django-adminlte2-pdq/docs/source/menu/general_information.rst

 `AdminLTE2 <https://adminlte.io/themes/AdminLTE/index2.html>`_ theme used by the
 rest of the site.

-As such, it makes sense that the Django-AdminLTE-2 package will generate a corresponding set of menu nav elements, to allow navigation of these admin pages.
+As such, it makes sense that the Django-AdminLTE-2 package will generate a corresponding set of menu nav elements, to allow navigation of the admin pages.

 By default, these admin menu entries will only be seen when the user is on a